Frei.Wild: Criticism

-The band is often associated with right-wing politics, despite the fact that its members have distanced themselves from all forms of political extremism in songs and interviews several times.
-Philipp Burger, Frei.Wild's singer, was part of the neo-Nazi band Kaiserjäger (Imperial Hunters) before founding Frei.Wild.
-Burger explained his engagement with Kaiserjäger as a youth folly, in a time where he was seeking rebellion.
-In 2008 he was associated with the right-wing party Die Freiheitlichen for several months.
-He denies that he officially became a member.
+Before founding Frei.Wild, Philipp Burger had been active in the right wing extremist skinhead scene during his youth in the 1990s and was a member of the band Kaiserjäger.
+Burger later stated in interviews that he no longer identifies with those political views.
+In 2008, Burger was associated with the right-wing party Die Freiheitlichen for several months, although he later stated that he had never officially been a member.

 Their songs Südtirol (South Tyrol) and Wahre Werte (True Values) are often criticised as promoting nationalism.
 Südtirol contains the lines "Kurz gesagt, ich dulde keine Kritik an diesem heiligen Land, das unsre Heimat ist, (...)
 Südtirol, du bist noch nicht verlorn, in der Hölle sollen deine Feinde schmorn." ("To make it short: I don't tolerate any criticism on this holy country, that is our home, (...)
 South Tyrol, you aren't lost yet, in hell your enemies shall burn.").
 The chorus of Wahre Werte includes the lines "Wann hört ihr auf, eure Heimat zu hassen?
 Wenn ihr euch Ihrer schämt, dann könnt ihr sie doch verlassen, (...)
 Sprache, Brauchtum und Glaube sind Werte der Heimat, ohne sie gehen wir unter, stirbt unser kleines Volk" ("When are you going to stop to hate your home country?
 If you are ashamed of it, you can leave it, (...)
 Language, tradition and belief are values of the home country, without them we will perish, our small nation will die.").
 The band often defends these lines by pointing out the history of the German population in South Tyrol, explaining that the lines must be understood in the context of italianization.

 Frei.Wild were nominated for the 2013 Echo Awards as Best National Rock/Alternative Group for their album Feinde deiner Feinde, based on the number of records they had sold.
 Kraftklub and MIA., who were nominated in the same category, protested in response and asked to be removed from the nomination list.
 In reaction, Frei.Wild were excluded from the awards in order to avoid that the event would be overshadowed by a political debate.

 In February 2014, Frei.Wild were nominated as Best National Rock/Alternative Group for the 2014 Echo Awards again due to the commercial success of the album Still.
 An ethical review committee, which had been created by the Echo's organizers in response to the public criticism to Frei.Wild's nomination in 2013, approved the band.
+After the controversy surrounding the 2013 Echo Awards, Frei.Wild later won the award for Best National Rock/Alternative Group in 2016.